When you are drinking too much - tips for cutting back

 - Track how many drinks you have during the week on a small card in your wallet, on your calendar, or on your phone.

-- Know how much alcohol is in a standard drink -- a 12-ounce can or bottle of beer, a 5-ounce glass of wine, a wine cooler, 1 cocktail, or 1 shot of hard liquor.
+- Know how much alcohol is in a standard drink -- a 12 ounces (oz) can or bottle of beer, a 5 oz of wine, a wine cooler, 1 cocktail, or 1 shot of hard liquor.

 - Pace yourself.
 Have no more than 1 alcoholic drink per hour.
 Sip on water, soda, or juice in between alcoholic drinks.